woocommerce/woocommerce-admin/src/RemoteInboxNotifications/README.md

 ```

 ### Or
-Note that if the operands are an array of `Rule`s, each operand is treated as an AND operation.
+This performs an OR operation on the operands, passing if any of the operands evaluates to true.
+Note that if the operands are an array of `Rule`s (as in the first example), each operand is treated as an AND operation.

+`operands` is required.

 ```
 {